Japanese Encephalitis Vaccine

 What Other Ways Can Japanese Encephalitis Be Prevented Besides Vaccination?
 TOP

 The vaccine is not 100% effective at preventing the disease.
 It is important to protect yourself from mosquito bites.
-The Centers for Disease Control and Prevention (CDC) recommends:
+The CDC recommends:

 What Happens in the Event of an Outbreak?
 TOP